IgniteUI/help-topics/topics/02_Controls/igLayoutManager/00_igLayoutManager_Overview.md

 ### Purpose

-This topic explains the Ignite UI®  control conceptually and provides information on the supported layouts and their uses.
+This topic explains the %%ProductName%%®  control conceptually and provides information on the supported layouts and their uses.

 ### In this topic